 From maple syrup ecology, to the insects in your backyard, and everything in between, SNC offers 11 hands-on, curriculum-based, Watershed Adventures to local schools and community groups.

 Our programs are suitable for Kindergarten to grade four, and include a craft or activity to reflect the lesson.
 Our outreach staff and volunteers deliver programs for about an hour, free of charge, and welcome donations.
-For more information contact: John Mesman by email or 1-877-984-2948 ext.
-302
+For more information contact: Holly Nyenkamp by email.

 New watershed adventure programs were developed with support from Ontario Power Generation.